Notice of Privacy Practices

 Right to Request Restrictions.

-You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
+You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment, or health care operations.
 You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
-However, you will need to make alternative arrangements for payment if you restrict access of individuals responsible for the payment of your care.
+However, you will need to make alternative arrangements for payment if you restrict the access of individuals responsible for the payment of your care.

-We are not required to agree to your request, unless the disclosure is to a health plan or other payer for purposes of carrying out payment or health care operations and you have paid for the services in full yourself.
-For all other requests for restrictions, if we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.
+We are not required to agree to your request unless the disclosure is to a health plan or other payer for purposes of carrying out payment or health care operations, and you have paid for the services in full yourself, out-of-pocket.
+For all other requests for restrictions, if we do agree, we will comply with your request unless the information is needed to provide you with emergency treatment.
+To request restrictions, you must make your request in writing to the Privacy Officer at Four Oaks.
+In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure, or both; and (3) to whom you want the limits to apply, for example, disclosures to your spouse.

 Right to Request Confidential Communications.